Happy Valley set: In popular culture

-The antics of the Happy Valley set were highlighted in books and films such as White Mischief, which dramatised the trial of Jock Delves Broughton for the murder of Josslyn Hay, 22nd Earl of Erroll; and The Happy Valley, Juanita Carberry's account of her adolescence and later involvement with the Delves Broughton case.
-A biography of Idina Sackville, The Bolter, by Frances Osborne, includes stories of the origins of the Happy Valley set and features many of its key characters.
+The antics of the Happy Valley set were publicised by books and movies such as White Mischief, which dramatised the trial of Jock Delves Broughton for the murder of Josslyn Hay, 22nd Earl of Erroll; and The Happy Valley, Juanita Carberry's account of her adolescence and later involvement with the Delves Broughton case.
+A biography of Idina Sackville, The Bolter, by Frances Osborne, includes stories of the origins of the Happy Valley set and features many of its major characters.
 Sackville was married to Lord Erroll for several years, and they had a child together.

-The 1999 UK television mini-series Heat of the Sun looks at the fictional lives and crimes of Happy Valley dwellers.
+The 1999 UK television mini-series Heat of the Sun describes lives and crimes of some fictional Happy Valley dwellers.

-Most recently, British-American author Rhys Bowen has published a murder mystery cozy titled Love and Death Among the Cheetahs taking place in the valley.
+In 2019, British-American author Rhys Bowen published a murder mystery titled Love and Death Among the Cheetahs set in the valley. which is the 13th installment of her series A Royal Spyness Mystery.

-In 2019, Irish author Lucinda Riley fictionalised the lives of some well known members of the Happy Valley family in her novel of ‘The Sun Sister’.
+In 2019, Irish author Lucinda Riley fictionalised the lives of some well known members of the Happy Valley set in her novel The Sun Sister.

 Notables

-Although there is no actual definition of what constitutes a member of the Happy Valley set, it is generally agreed by writers that it refers to white colonials located in or around the area of the Wanjohi Valley, who were infamous during the 1920s–1940s period for a number of scandals, usually revolving around infidelity and drug/alcohol abuse.
+Although there is no actual definition of what constitutes a member of the Happy Valley set, it is generally agreed by writers that it refers to European colonials located in or around the area of the Wanjohi Valley, who were infamous during the 1920s–1940s period for a number of scandals, usually concerning infidelity and abuse of drugs or alcohol.

 Some of the most notable members of that clique are the following: